connect-bilal/react-design-patterns-starter/README.md

 Explore the live Storybook documentation to see the components in action, following the React Design Patterns used in this project:

 🔗 [View Storybook](https://storybook-react-design-patterns.vercel.app)

+## Frequently Asked Questions (FAQs)
+**Q: Can I remove components I don’t need?**
+**A:** To remove unused components, simply delete their folder inside `src/components/common/` and remove their export from
+`src/components/common/index.ts`.

+**Q: Can I use this starter for commercial projects?**
+**A:** Absolutely!
+This starter is free to use and modify for personal or commercial projects.
+Just please don’t redistribute it as your own starter template.

 ## License – Bilal Ahmad Khan